dellamora/gsoc-2023-proposal/README.md

 **Implementation**
 =====================

-- Criar a API (interface da api) pra eu conseguir ter uma noção mais clara do que vai perciso
+- Create the API interface so that I can have a clearer understanding of what is needed:
-  -  como que entra o JSON Schema
+  - How the JSON Schema is integrated
-  -  como que os dadaos vao ser tratados e validados
-  -  como que vai ser o ouput
-- Mapear todas as funções que vamos precisar criar para validar se o JSON segue o padrão JSON Schema
-  - mapear as validações simples: string, number, boolean.... ir na doc confirmar
-  - mapear propriedades como min, max etc....
+  - How the data will be treated and validated
+  - What the output will be
+- Map all the functions needed to validate whether the JSON follows the JSON Schema standard:
+  - Map the simple validations: string, number, boolean, object, array, and null
+  - Map properties
-  - mapear as validações mais complexas como object and arrays
+  - Map more complex validations, such as objects and arrays
-  - create schema composition
+  - Create schema composition
-  - validar condições
+  - Validate conditions
-- Mapear todas as funções para validar se o input do usuário é valido baseado schema
-  - validação simples baseada no tipo
+- Map all the functions needed to validate if the user input is valid based on the schema:
+  - Validate simple types
-  - validação do valor conforme as propriedades (min: 10 max:20 valor:15 true)
+  - Validate values based on properties (min: 10 max:20 value: 15 true)
-  - validação de valores condicionais
+  - Validate conditional values.
+- Write documentation and create user guides

 **Timeline**
 =====================